Jaoseph/JBLab-BioinformaticsWiki/HPC/conda.md

-# 🧑‍🍳 Conda Explained Like a Kitchen: A Beginner’s Guide
+# Conda - A Recipe for Reproducible Research

 ###### *"Working without Conda is like baking without measuring cups."* Sure, you can do it, but don’t expect it to turn out the same twice.